darioncassel/sok-differential-testing/index.md

 ##### 4. Test Oracle

 The test oracle for the dynamic testing is a *reference implementation*; the authors have a verified TLS state machine that is used to verify that a particular trace is valid or invalid (and thus that the implemetation should accept or reject it).
-The test oracle for the static testing is *manual inspection*.

 ##### 5. Oracle Specification